 Grand Total: $970-$1,030

 *Prices on PC components change on a daily basis.
-Click here to check current pricing
+Click here for the most up-to-date pricing.

 $2,000 Ultra Gaming & VR PC Build

-For those of you that have an unlimited budget and who don’t want to mess around, this $2,000 gaming PC build will not only far surpass the recommended requirements for running both an HTC VIVE and Oculus Rift, but it will also serve as a 4K gaming PC.
+For those of you that have an unlimited budget and who don’t want to mess around, this $2,000 gaming PC build will not only far surpass the recommended requirements for running an HTC VIVE, a Valve Index, and an Oculus Rift, but it will also serve as a 4K gaming PC.

-This build comes with an Intel Core i7-10700K processor, a 240mm AIO liquid cooler, a new RTX 3080 graphics cards card, 16GB of RAM, and a 1TB SSD.
+This build comes with an Intel Core i5-13600KF processor, a 360mm AIO liquid cooler, an RTX 4070 Ti graphics cards card, 16GB of RAM, and a 1TB NVME SSD.

-This system also comes with an 850W power supply and a high-end full tower case, too.
+This system also comes with an 850W power supply and a high-end case, too.

 But, all-in-all, this $2,000 VR ready PC build will easily handle any virtual reality games and content out there and will serve as a high-end gaming computer for the foreseeable future.